datacarpentry/wrangling-genomics/episodes/05-automation.md

 > SRR2584863 was from generation 15000, and SRR2584866 was from generation 50000.
 How did the number of mutations per sample change
 > over time?
 Examine the metadata table.
 What is one reason the number of mutations may have changed the way they did?
 >
-> Hint: You can find a copy of the output files for the full-length trimmed FASTQ file variant calling in the
+> Hint: You can find a copy of the output files for the subsampled trimmed FASTQ file variant calling in the
-> `~/.dc_sampledata_lite/solutions/wrangling-solutions/variant_calling/` directory.
+> `~/.solutions/wrangling-solutions/variant_calling/` directory.
 >
 >> ## Solution
 >>